-Lakeport Streetscape Mid 20th century photograph, St. Catharines Public Library Collection The Lakeport Streetscape, (formerly Front Street) preserves the early commercial buildings and hotels that were built to serve the Second Welland Canal.
+Mid 20th century photograph, St. Catharines Public Library Collection The Lakeport Streetscape, (formerly Front Street) preserves the early commercial buildings and hotels that were built to serve the Second Welland Canal.
 Its fine grained scale of building, reflecting multiple ownership and entrepreneurs is important to conserve whole, along with the views from inside the properties of the former Welland Canal and Lock 1.
 The constructon of verandahs over the public sidewalk creates a unique streetscape.
-16 Port Dalhousie Jail De- designated By Law 2002-180 C Port Dalhousie Jail House was built immediately adjacent to the First Canal entry lock channel.
+Port Dalhousie Jail De- designated By Law 2002-180 Port Dalhousie Jail House was built immediately adjacent to the First Canal entry lock channel.
 It is one of the oldest jails in Canada, and it was built at a time when Port Dalhousie was a rowdy place.
 Through its history it has sat isolated from other structures, reflecting the social isolation of incarceration.
-At different times it has been suggested it be relocated, public debate has defended the importance of its location.
 It was designated in 1979 as a historic property.
 As the earliest extant building in the District, and the only remaining building facing the former First Welland Canal its location surrounded by open space is a significant heritage attribute along with the simple shed roof, stone walls, heavy door and lack of windows reflecting its purpose as a jail.
 The chinmey represents the early wood fueled heating.
 (Prisoners were expected to supply firewood).
+Relocation of the Port Dalhousie Jail may be considered within Lakeside Park in the vicinity of the route of the First Welland Canal, subject to submission of an up-to-date Heritage Impact Assessment and Conservation Plan (HIA) and approval of a Heritage Permit.
+The HIA shall include a relocation plan and stabilization plan, commemoration plan, and site and restoration plan for the proposed new location (OLT Case No. 22-003062).